tejbirwason/tejbirwason.github.io/about.md

 <br>

 Hi!
-I'm **[Tejbir Wason](http://about.me/tejbirwason)**, call me TJ (tee-jay).
+I'm **[Tejbir Wason](http://about.me/tejbirwason)**, call me TJ.
 I'm a Junior Software Engineering student at UBC graduating in 2016 living in the beautiful city of Vancouver, Canada.

 I'm a software engineer, product designer and content startegy specialist.
 I love to read and write juicy code.
 I dabble with tools like node.js, ruby on rails, python and java to solve real pain points.
 This often involves flirting with UI/UX design and product marketing.
-I love sharing strategies on coherent story narration in today's noisy social world.
+I also love sharing strategies on coherent brand story narration in today's noisy world.

-I have worked as a software engineer intern for [Broadcom](http://www.broadcom.com) in Richmond and [Alcatel Lucent](http://www.alcatel-lucent.com) in Ottawa.
+I have worked as a software engineer at [Broadcom](http://www.broadcom.com) and [Alcatel Lucent](http://www.alcatel-lucent.com).

 I love working in a competetive startup environment.
 I founded [MyJam](http://myjam.co), winner of Startup Weekend Ottawa.
 Currently brewing a couple more [ideas]({{ site.url }}/4s4m).